CRAT-EU/T-NOVA/README.md

 ### Run the Load Balancer Application
 Before starting the Load Balancer application, configure the cluster instances IPs and SSH user:password in the `config.ini` file.

-Then, execute the jar file build in the `T-NOVA/CPLoadBalancer/target` directory with the following command:
+Then, execute the jar file built in the `T-NOVA/CPLoadBalancer/target` directory with the following command:

 ```sh
 java -jar tnovacplb-1.0-SNAPSHOT`